Jaguar AJ-V6 engine: AJ30

-The AJ30 is the most common version, especially considering the Duratec 30.
-It has an 89 mm bore and shares the AJ25's 79.5 mm stroke, giving a displacement of 2967 cc.
-In the X-Type, it produces 228 hp and 209 lbft.
+The AJ30 has an 89 mm bore and shares the AJ25's 79.5 mm stroke, giving a displacement of 2967 cc.
+In the X-Type, the engine produces 228 hp and 209 lbft.
 The Jaguar XF debuted a refined version of the AJ30 with continuously variable cam-phasing and variable geometry air intakes to increase power and broaden the powerband up to its 6800 rpm redline.

 This engine is used in the following vehicles: